-Students will be represented on all matters that affect the learning experience by well-trained representatives who have been selected by their peers.
-Each MA programme will have a minimum of two Student Representatives but the total number of representatives will depend on the number of students in each cohort.
+Students will be represented on all matters that affect their learning experience by well-trained Student Representatives who have been selected by their peers.
+Each MA programme will have a minimum of two Student Representatives, but the total number of representatives will depend on the number of students in each cohort.

-The role of a Student Representative will be to gain feedback from and represent the views and needs of their peers.
-Student Representatives will be given opportunities to gather student feedback and then relay it to Programme Directors and Course Leaders through Programme Committee meetings, and to highlight best practice and encourage improvements.
+The role of a Student Representative will be to gain feedback from and represent the views, interests and needs of their peers.
+Student Representatives will be given opportunities to gather student feedback and then relay it to Programme Directors, Course Leaders and Faculty through, twice yearly, Programme Committee meetings, and to highlight best practice and encourage improvements.
+Students Representatives also feedback to their groups any changes or decisions resulting from the Programme Committees.
 The Institute will ensure that Student Representatives receive appropriate training and support and that the demands of this role do not adversely affect their own academic performance.
-Student Representatives may also participate in a range of Institute wide committees and forums.
-There may, however, be instances in committees of 'closed business', which for reasons of confidentiality will be restricted to Institute staff and/or faculty.
+Student Representatives, on a rotating basis, also participate in a range of Institute wide committees and forums including: